- China Tours +

 During the winter months the frosted stone steps become a stairway to the snow sprayed peaks and during the warmer seasons the Great Wall slithers through a landscape diverse with valleys and mountain ranges burgeoning with greenery.

 Yet at times the Great Wall's cultural shadow veils the countless other remarkable natural vistas lying beneath its international recognition.
-See our Great Wall tours.
+Check best Great Wall hiking routes and popular Great Wall hiking tours.

 Beijing is not known for its lakes or rivers making them some of the best kept secrets of the Chinese capital.
 The Yongding and Chaobai are two of over 200 river and streams sprawling across the municipality offering plenty of water-fun-options.